-Three new projects were introduced to the market: Coral Resort Estates Phase 2; Teakwood Hills Phase 3; and Ignatius Enclave 2.
+The Company recently introduced new projects to the market: Coral Resort Estates Phase 2; Teakwood Hills Phase 3; Ignatius Enclave 2; Adelaida Homes and Adelaida Mountain Residences.
 Coral Resort Estates Phase 2 is situated in the southern part of the Coral Resort Estates in Brgy.
 Pagahan, Initao, Misamis Oriental.
 It covers approximately 4 hectares comprising of lots for sale ranging from 180 to 398 sqm.
+Phase 2 of the project is currently at 99% complete on horizontal development.

 Teakwood Hills Phase 3 occupies 3 hectares in the northern portion of Teakwood Hills located in Brgy.
 Agusan, Cagayan de Oro City.
 It is coined as Belle del Mar and offers lots for sale at 180sqm to 316sqm.
+Phase 3 of the project is currently at 96% complete.

 Ignatius Enclave 2 located in Balulang, Cagayan de Oro City features house and lot units.
-These single detached two-storey units have a floor area of 120sqm and is located in 120 sqm lot areas.
+These single detached two-storey units have a floor area of 120sqm and are located in 120 sqm lot areas.
 Houses could also be built in bigger lots ranging from 150sqm to 415sqm.
+Ignatius Enclave 2 is currently 92% complete on horizontal development while its vertical construction is at 40% complete.